 If a promotion or pay increase is offered for sexual favors, this equates to quid pro quo sexual harassment in the workplace.
-This is also a form of blackmail, but can be difficult to spot due to its subtle nature.
+This is also a form of blackmail, but can be difficult to spot due to it’s subtle nature.

-Commonly known as ‘workplace violence’, physical harassment covers destroying property, direct threats of harm, threatening behavior and actual attacks.
+Commonly known as ‘workplace violence’, physical harassment covers destroying property, direct threats of harm, threatening behaviour and actual attacks.
 Playful shoving can sometimes blur the line between appropriate or not, since it’s the person on the receiving end who decides whether the behavior makes them uncomfortable.

 Unlike physical or verbal, discriminatory harassment is defined by its intention.
 This covers race, gender, religion, sexual-orientation, age and disability.
 Bullying a member of these protected classes are more recognizable forms of discriminatory harassment.